Angluca/hare-sdl2/README.md

 ## Idiomatic bindings

-Recommended to import with `use sdl`, `use img = sdl::image`, etc.

-These are wrappers over `sdl::v2c`, with the following changes:
+These are wrappers over `sdl::v2c` (and satellites), with the following changes:

 - Function and type names are converted from `SDL_PascalCase` to `snake_case`.
 - enum values have their `SDL_ENUMNAME_` previx removed.